SCOPE OF THIS CHAPTER

-The young person's allocated Social Worker must visit the young person within one week of being sentenced and detained.
+The child/young person's allocated Social Worker must visit the child/young person within 1 week of being sentenced and detained.

 In addition, where the child is serving their sentence in a SCH or STC, a visit should also take place if there has been a notification by the Ofsted Chief Inspector of the underperformance of a placement provider (under Section 30A of the Care Standards Act 2000 or under Section 47 of the Criminal Justice and Public Order Act 1994) or, where the child is placed in a YOI, concerns about the welfare or safety of children are raised by HM Inspectorate of Prisons.

-The purpose of the visits is to keep in touch with the child, assess his/her needs and maintain an up to date Care Plan.
+The purpose of the visits is to keep in touch with the child, assess their needs and maintain an up to date Care Plan.
 The youth detention establishment should facilitate the visit and allow the child to be seen in privacy (out of hearing of an officer), unless the child refuses.
-Representatives of the Local Authority will be afforded the status of professional visitor rather than the more limited access to the child that applies to social visitor.
+Representatives of the local authority will be afforded the status of professional visitor rather than the more limited access to the child that applies to social visitor.

 7.4 Sentence Planning